Darcyddx/Active-Vision/Documentation/Reflection_and_improvement/sprint2.md

 No specific areas for improvement were highlighted by the tutor or stakeholders.
 This positive feedback reinforces the current approach, but we will continue to actively seek more specific, constructive input going forward.

+### Actions Based on Feedback

+Since no corrective feedback was received, we focused on:
+- Maintaining the same workflow and division of labor.
+- Enhancing model performance and UX as natural progression from last sprint’s success.
+- Continuing documentation and feedback tracking rigorously to prepare for future feedback cycles.

 ## Overall successes from Sprint 2

 - Successfully integrated OpenPose/MediaPipe for pose estimation within the Android app, following the successful completion of player detection in Sprint 1.